I have questions about a floodplain, who do I contact?

 How can I request a new stop sign be installed?

+If you feel that a stop sign would meet this criteria, please make the request at publicworks@Waxahachie.com.
 Upon receipt of the request, the City engineer will analyze and perform a study.
-The study includes a review of accident history, sight distance, traffic volumes, major street speeds, neighborhood characteristics, and cross-street delays.
-Stop signs are not used as speed control.
-Studies normally take 6-8 weeks.
+This study takes about 6-8 weeks and includes a review of accident history, sight distance, traffic volumes, major street speeds, neighborhood characteristics and cross-street delays.

 How can I get the centerline, crosswalk or lane lines on a street repainted?